Online Application Selection: National Certificate in Business BTEC Level 3

 Is this course right for me?

-These courses are ideal for students who are passionate about business and are either planning on starting up their own business or pursuing a career in business.
+This course is ideal for students who are passionate about business and are either planning on starting up their own business or pursuing a career in business.
 It is a subject that requires students to learn theories, apply them to real businesses through their research, and assess their effectiveness.
-The courses will suit you if you prefer coursework to exams and want the chance to combine College with a detailed investigation of individual businesses.
+The course will suit you if you prefer coursework to exams and want the chance to carry out a detailed investigation of different businesses.
 You do need to be able to cope with constant and tight deadlines.
 There is a significant element of reading and writing because of the coursework, but also an expectation that students discuss and question at every opportunity.
 Students are expected to study given business theory before every week so that we can use this self-taught knowledge to explore real business case studies and effectively answer coursework activities.
 Students will need to manage multiple assignments so organisation is very important.

 This subject can take you in many different directions such as Marketing, Finance, HR, Logistics and Retail.
 It provides an insight into functions that are relevant to all sectors of the economy and employment routes.
 Whatever your skillset, there is a role within a business to suit you, from customer facing roles to financial analysis.
 The skills you gain on these courses will allow you to make a valuable contribution to a business in the future.
 A Degree Apprenticeship in Chartered Management also exists for students to progress on to after BHASVIC.
 Useful websites to research careers and wider progression options could include the Chartered Institute of Management, All About Careers and The Apprenticeship Guide.